guptaharshita5/Dog-Identification-App/README.md

 8) Test Your Algorithm

 # Conclusion:
-In this project we have applied the deep learning and neural network to predict that a particular image is a breed of the dog .If it is not then it shows the message likewiseî Hum... seems this neither dog, nor human; must be something elseî. , I have made important design decisions about the user experience for our app.
+In this project we have applied the deep learning and neural network to predict that a particular image is a breed of the dog .If it is not then it shows the message likewise‚Äù Hum... seems this neither dog, nor human; must be something else‚Äù. , I have made important design decisions about the user experience for our app.
 By completing this lab, I understood the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.